Accessibility legislation: what you need to know

 Section 9 of the accessibility regulations states: “The Minister for the Cabinet Office must monitor the compliance by public sector bodies of their websites and mobile applications with the accessibility requirement, on the basis of the monitoring methodology.”

-This work is being carried out by the The Central Digital and Data Office (CDDO), who are based in the Cabinet Office.
+This work is being carried out by The Central Digital and Data Office (CDDO), who are based in the Cabinet Office.

 CDDO are tasked with monitoring the extent to which public sector bodies are complying with the accessibility regulations.
 They are doing this by carrying out accessibility audits and providing feedback.
 By 23 December 2021 they will have to submit a report detailing the level of compliance by public sector bodies, based on this research.